Skip to main content

 1. Customer service—The customer touch point is, by nature, a prominent aspect of the insurance process.
 Advancements in this area have the potential to make the user experience more accessible while at the same time easing the burden on insurers to respond to individual inquiries manually.
 Virtual assistants, such as chatbots, can interact with customers at any time—day or night—to address common questions and provide basic information.
 Chatbots can also provide a more advanced capacity to answer customer questions and initiate claims.
 Machine learning, a subset of AI, allows machines to gain insights, recognize patterns and make better decisions automatically.

 2. Claims—Continuing with the impact of AI in claims, it’s not just customers who benefit from these enhancements.
-AI has the potential to shorten claims processing times from multiple days to just hours or minutes.1 Less time processing claims means insurance companies can save money on payroll, and the accuracy accomplished by these quick calculations can also lead to cost savings.
+AI has the potential to shorten claims processing times.1 Less time processing claims means insurance companies can save money on payroll, and the accuracy accomplished by these quick calculations can also lead to cost savings.
 AI in claims can provide recommendations based on quick data analysis, arming agents with the right information.
 The time agents may have previously spent on routine manual claims work can be used to focus on higher-skilled, valuable tasks.
+Moreover, AI-powered machine learning can streamline claims processing.
+Notably, by analyzing images, sensors and past data, AI tools allow insurers to quickly review claims and predict potential costs.4

 3. Underwriting and pricing—The underwriting process is complex, but AI technology can accelerate and improve many associated tasks.
 Insurance companies can use AI in underwriting to develop more competitive and personalized prices by automating the gathering of customer data like location, marital status and other demographics.
 This can help define the best rate and reduce the time needed to implement new pricing into the system.